 lifecycles, you should use instrumented tracing.
 By default, Android

 Studio provides two sampled profiling configurations: Sampled (Java)

 for your Java processes and Sampled (Native) for your app's

 Note: To record method traces for your app's native processes, you need to deploy your app to a device running Android 8.0 (API level 26) or higher.

-- Instrumented: Instruments your app at runtime to record a timestamp at the beginning and end of each method call.
+- Instrumented: A default configuration that instruments your app at runtime to record a timestamp at the beginning and end of each method call.
 Timestamps are collected and compared to generate method tracing data, including timing information and CPU usage.
 Note that the overhead associated with instrumenting each method impacts runtime performance and may influence profiling data—this is even more noticeable for methods with relatively short lifecycles.
 Additionally, if your app executes a large number of methods in short amount of time, the profiler may quickly exceed its file size limit and not be able to record any further tracing data.

 - Sampled (Native): A default configuration to record sampled traces of your